 Student agrees to recognize the importance of maintaining the Residence Halls as an environment that is conducive for fellow students to study, live, and sleep.
 Student agrees not to disturb this environment.

-Arizona western College is dedicated to providing a healthy and safe learning environment for student faculty, staff, and visitors.
-As of July 1, 2014 AWC will prohibit all manner of smoking (including electronic cigarettes), as well as the use of smokeless tobacco products, and applies to all properties owned, leased, or controlled by the college, whether indoor or outdoor.
+Arizona Western College is dedicated to providing a healthy and safe learning environment for student, faculty, staff, and visitors.
+AWC will prohibit all manner of smoking (including electronic cigarettes), as well as the use of smokeless tobacco products, and applies to all properties owned, leased or controlled by the college, whether indoor or outdoor.
+An individual shall not possess, sell, offer to sell, purchase, offer to purchase, use or transfer drugs, drug paraphernalia or alcohol, or be under the influence of alcohol or drugs, or be under the suspicion for any of the above.
 Included in the policy are all college property and facilities, including but not limited to parking lots, rooftops, classrooms, offices, courtyards, plazas, entrance and exit ways, vehicles, sidewalks, common areas, grounds, athletic facilities, and libraries.
+Please refer to the AWC Student Code of Conduct for more information.

 a) During the period covered by this license agreement, student is highly encouraged to obtain health and accident insurance, on either an individual or group basis.